 Air leaks around doors and windows are huge sources of energy waste.
 According to the US Department of Energy, almost half of your family's power bill goes toward heating and cooling the home.
 The air conditioner and heater keep the air at a comfortable temperature inside your home.
 During the summer, leaks let the cool conditioned air out of the house while letting hot air inside.
 During winter, leaks let the warm air from your heater out of the house while letting cold air inside.

-A leak causes the power bill to go up while the Power Bandit sucks up all that wasted energy!
+A leak causes the power bill to go up.
 Leaks make your heater and air conditioner work harder, which can shorten their lives.

 Here's a list of things you'll need: a 12-inch ruler or stick, some scotch tape, and a piece of plastic food wrap about half as long as the ruler or stick (tear off enough to look like a big rectangle, 2 short sides and 2 long).